sanketh0798/Viscosity-Sensor-with-Zynq7000-and-DSP-RTL/README.md

 # Viscosity-Sensor-with-Zynq7000-and-DSP-RTL
 Viscosity Sensor with Zynq7000, Slice IP, XADC IP, Concat IP, and DSP RTL

+This project is the main submission for assignment number - 2.

-Refer to the repo given below for the bigger project with customIP accelerator for torq calculation, BRAM controller, DMA, FIFO etc - https://github.com/sanketh0798/FPGA-Based-Real-Time-Torque-Calculation-Accelerator.git
+Additionally, Refer to the repo given below for the bigger project with customIP accelerator for torq calculation, BRAM controller, DMA, FIFO etc. NOTE- the below project with accelerator could not be completed due to high complexity thus the above one which is submitted is used for assignment. https://github.com/sanketh0798/FPGA-Based-Real-Time-Torque-Calculation-Accelerator.git